digitaltrails/ddcutil-service/README.md

   - Default to verify and retry for all SetVcp method calls - match the behaviour of the ddcutil command.
   - Removed the stateful DdcutilVerifySetVcp property that has been replaced by the stateless SetVcp verification flag.
   - Fix the ServiceFlagOptions property - it was not listing all flag options.
+  - Check the status returned by libddcutil ddca_init() and exit on error - prevent any inconsistent behaviour.
   - Cleanup the --prefer-polling and --prefer-drm options and coding.
 - 1.0.4
   - Provide an API flag RETURN_RAW_VALUES which disables GetVcp high-byte masking of Simple Non-Continuous features.